Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 # Articles of Incorporation

-We hereby establish the Charlotte Urbanist Social Club for the benefit of the urbanists of Charlotte.
+We hereby establish the Charlotte Urbanist Social Club for the benefit of the Urbanists of Charlotte.
 We aim to provide a gathering place for our Members for recreational activities and discussions.